sudosoph/docs/content/how-to/statuspage.md

 Customer Use-Case

 The StatusPage integration allows customer stakeholders to sign up to receive alerts via email, SMS, and Slack when the delivery system is unhealthy.
-In addition, StatusPage will identify and display to the user which leg (Origin > Section or Section > end-user) is down.
+In addition, StatusPage will identify and display to the user which leg (Origin > Section or Section > Client) is down.

 Section Engineer Use-Case